vueuse/vueuse/packages/core/useFetch/index.md

 ### Events

-The `onFetchResposne` and `onFetchError` will fire on fetch request responses and errors respectively.
+The `onFetchResponse` and `onFetchError` will fire on fetch request responses and errors respectively.

 ```ts
 const { onFetchResponse, onFetchError } = useFetch(url)